jhqtok/ExperimentFramework/docs/user-guide/kill-switch.md

 1. Kill switch checks first (fastest)
 2. If not killed, circuit breaker evaluates
 3. If circuit open, falls back
-4. If circuit closed, executes trial
+4. If circuit closed, executes condition

 **When to use each:**
-- **Circuit breaker**: Automatic protection against failing trials
+- **Circuit breaker**: Automatic protection against failing conditions
 - **Kill switch**: Manual intervention when automation insufficient

 ## Real-World Example